Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Experiments

 \subsection{Main Results}

 Table \ref{tab:main_results} summarizes the comparative performance of our DoublyCal against all SingleCal baselines.

-\paragraph{Superiority of Double-Calibration.} Our DoublyCal achieves the best overall performance, consistently securing top positions on all prediction metrics (Hit, Recall, F1) and the lowest ECE on both datasets.
-Notably, it establishes a new standard for reliability, reducing the ECE to levels significantly lower than all SingleCal baselines.
-This result demonstrates that while KG-RAG methods can enhance LLM factuality, calibrating \textit{both} the external KG evidence and the final prediction is necessary for achieving trustworthy reasoning.
+\paragraph{Superiority of Double-Calibration.} DoublyCal achieves the best overall performance, consistently leading in all prediction metrics (Hits, Recall, F1) and the lowest ECE and ACE.
+Notably, it establishes a new standard for reliability, reducing the ECE and ACE to levels significantly lower than all SingleCal baselines.
+This result demonstrates that while KG-RAG methods can enhance LLM factuality, calibrating \textit{both} the external KG evidence and the final prediction is necessary for achieving reliable reasoning.
+Furthermore, the observed gains in prediction metrics indicate that evidence confidence helps improve the quality of the retrieved evidence and further unlocks the LLM's reasoning potential.

-\paragraph{Calibrated Evidence as an Anchor for Verbalized UQ.} The effectiveness of verbalized UQ methods varies across reasoning backbones, with none proving universally dominant.
+\paragraph{Calibrated Evidence as an Anchor for Verbalized UQ.} The efficacy of verbalized UQ methods varies across reasoning backbones, with none proving universally dominant.
 This inconsistency arises because these methods may be subject to LLMs' inherent overconfidence.
-DoublyCal addresses this by supplying KG evidence accompanied by calibrated confidence estimates, providing a reliable external anchor that refines the LLM’s own uncertainty expression.
-Consequently, DoublyCal stabilizes the performance of all three UQ techniques and consistently achieves the lowest ECE scores in nearly every configuration, demonstrating how externally calibrated evidence improves confidence elicitation.
+DoublyCal addresses this by supplying KG evidence with calibrated confidence, providing a reliable external anchor that refines the LLM’s uncertainty expression.
+Consequently, DoublyCal stabilizes all three UQ techniques and achieves the lowest ECE and ACE in nearly every configuration, showing that externally calibrated evidence improves confidence elicitation.

-\paragraph{Controlled Enhancement via RL.} The RL stage delivers a significant performance boost, yielding an average F1 gain of approximately 3.0 percentage points over the SFT-only version.
-While prior work notes RL's risk of harming calibration~\citep{DBLP:journals/corr/abs-2509-04664}, our Bayesian confidence-aligned reward successfully contains this trade-off, resulting in only a minor and controlled variation in ECE.
-This confirms that our reward design effectively balances predictive performance with calibration.
+\paragraph{Controlled Enhancement via RL.} The RL stage yields a significant performance gain, improving average F1 by $\sim$3.0 percentage points over the SFT-only.
+While prior work notes RL's risk of harming calibration~\cite{DBLP:journals/corr/abs-2509-04664}, our Bayesian confidence-aligned reward successfully mitigates this trade-off, resulting in only a minor and controlled variation in ECE and ACE.
+This confirms that our reward design effectively balances accuracy and calibration.